viskillz/viskillz-blender/README.md

 1. The wrapper script can invoke each subprocess using function `subprocess.call()`.
 However, Blender logs a lot in the case of goals `scenarios-2d` and `scenarios-3d`.
 Thus, an alternate, `async` execution was designed to filter the standard output and standard error channels.
 In this case, only lines with the prefix `info` are logged.
 2. Blender appends the frame ID automatically to the names of the SVG documents.
 Thus, each file name ends with `0000.svg` suffix.

+## FAQ / Support

+If you encourage a problem while preparing the environment or executing our script, do not hesitate to contact us via email toth.robert@inf.unideb.hu.
+We will post common problems and frequently asked questions here without personal information.